 In addition to the reflection of the direct solar beam, RTTOV considers the reflection of downward-scattered radiation due to Rayleigh scattering (and by aerosols and/or clouds if present - see sections 8.5 and 8.6) and also the reflection of downward-emitted radiation in all thermal channels.
 This is mediated by the "diffuse reflectance" which is the specular BRDF.
-For thermal channels (above 3μ m), the diffuse reflectance is always taken as $(1-emissivity)/\pi$, the same as the BRDF unless the sea surface BRDF model is used to calculate the BRDF.
+For thermal channels (above 3μ m), the diffuse reflectance is always taken as $(1-emissivity)/\pi$, the same as the BRDF unless the sea surface BRDF model is used to calculate the BRDF (except for most microwave sea surface emissivity models, see section 7.5).
 For pure solar channels (below 3μ m), if calcrefl(:) is true it is computed by the solar sea BRDF model from fixed emissivity spectra (as described in section 7.6) or is equal to the BRDF for land/sea-ice surfaces.
 If calcrefl(:) is false, you can optionally provide the diffuse reflectance value to use for pure solar channels by setting the corresponding reflectance(:)%diffuse_refl_in values greater than zero, otherwise RTTOV uses the BRDF.
 This is summarised in Table 13 and section 7.6 provides more information.
 The reflectance(:)%diffuse_refl_out array contains the values used by the RTTOV simulation.